 If you’re looking to use your solar panels to charge your boat batteries or appliances on the water, rather than while parked on land, you’ll also need marine-friendly equipment.
 Some kits offer marine charge controllers and waterproof panels.

-Your total daily electricity load (kWh) = total wattage of your appliances (amps X volts) X number of hours they will be turned on
+Your total daily electricity load (kWh) = total wattage of your appliances (amps X volts) X number of hours they’ll be turned on.

 Number of solar panels = total daily electricity load (Whs) / hours of sunlight X individual panel wattage (W)